M-Ahsan-Ismail/HRL-Group/README.md

 ## Attendance History Portal

-Users can view their attendance records by providing a date range or by using quick filters such as Last Week, Last Month, or Last Year. attendance report also displayed, including the total number of hours worked of selected period, total days worked, average hours per day, total leaves and the overall attendance status.
+Users can view their attendance records by providing a date range(Check In , Check Out).

-Users can filter time offs by last week, last month, last year.
+Can apply quick filters such as Last Week, Last Month, or Last Year.
-Users can group by leave type or status and sort by start date, end date, or duration.
+Attendance report also displayed, including the total number of hours worked of selected period, total days worked, average hours per day, total leaves and the overall attendance status.